Welcome to my Christmas Home Tour! Decorating for Christmas is one of my favorite things to do!

 It wasn’t always like that.
-I used to get overwhelmed with the clutter caused by the decorations, and couldn’t wait to take everything down!
-I finally realized one year, that I was decorating on top of my everyday decorations, instead of completely replacing my decorations with Christmas ones.
+I used to be overwhelmed with the clutter caused by the decorations, and couldn’t wait to take everything down!
+Then I realized one year, that I was decorating on top of my everyday decorations, instead of completely replacing my decorations with Christmas ones.

 I never saw my mom put away any of her everyday decorations during Christmas, instead, she would just add the Christmas ones.
-In my opinion, this caused for visual clutter, so when I finally realized the key was to switch everything out, it was a game changer for me!
+In my opinion, this caused visual clutter, so when I finally realized the key was to switch everything out, it was a game-changer for me!

 I now love Christmas decorations, and can’t wait every year to put them up!
 It is a little more work since I do have to put away a lot of things, but it’s definitely worth it.